IUREDCap/redcap-etl/docs/SqlServer.md

 Then register the Microsoft SQL Server Ubuntu repository:

-    sudo add-apt-repository "$(wget -qO- https://packages.microsoft.com/config/ubuntu/16.04/mssql-server-2017.list)"
+    sudo add-apt-repository "$(wget -qO- https://packages.microsoft.com/config/ubuntu/18.04/mssql-server-2019.list)"

-(Packages for Ubuntu 16.04 will be used for this.
-There are no packages at the time of this document for Ubuntu 18.04.)
+(Packages for Ubuntu 18.04 will be used for this even if Ubuntu 20 is being used.)

 Run the following commands to install SQL Server: